guywuy/chess-clock/README.md

 ### Todo
 - Improve timeset input - show formatted time as minutes and seconds.
-Make swipeable time changes relevant and limited to mode - e.g. swipe increase is at a lower rate for non-standard modes.
+Swipeable - prevent scrolling on up/down swipe and also prevent pull to refresh!
+Maybe swipe right left to change times instead of up/down.
-- Make settings screen with options for things like performace (no colours, or no gradient at least).
+- Make settings screen with options for things like performance (no colours, or no gradient at least).
 Move orientation and sound buttons into this.
 - Add 'Add to homescreen' button and event to settings screen
 - Make 'undo' button for countdown mode, so if clock is pressed accidently or wrongly, can revert to their previous amount of time.
 - Remember times previously set so on new match can replay with same time settings.
-- Try adding animation using a library like https://popmotion.io/pose/.
 - Check push/popstate event/event listeners are working correctly.
 Maybe convert to use routing, hashbased or reactrouter.
 - Check SetState timing - does it need to run (and therefore render) every 100 milliseconds?
 Can I reduce computation in render function?
 Maybe extract render stuff to 'Half' component, as this is the bit that will need it?